CogStack/CogStack-NiFi/docs/security.md

 ### For OpenSearch
 For information on OpenSearch security features and their configuration please refer to [the official documentation](https://opensearch.org/docs/latest/security-plugin/index/).

-We have to make sure to execute the following commands `bash ./create_opensearch_nodecert.sh elasticsearch-1 && bash ./create_opensearch_nodecert.sh elasticsearch-2` this will generate the certificates for both nodes, make sure to generate the ADMIN authorization certificate by doing `bash ./create_opensearch_admin_cert.sh`.
+We have to make sure to execute the following commands `bash ./create_opensearch_nodecert.sh elasticsearch-1 && bash ./create_opensearch_nodecert.sh elasticsearch-2 && bash ./create_opensearch_nodecert.sh elasticsearch-3` this will generate the certificates for all 3 nodes, make sure to generate the ADMIN authorization certificate by doing `bash ./create_opensearch_admin_cert.sh`.

 The keystore/truststore certificates are also generated when creating the node certificates, these are used in the NiFi workflows.